On the Internal Topological Structure of Plane Regions: Backgrounds

-\begin{proposition} Each component of a bounded plane region is a plane region. \end{proposition} This explains why we consider in Definition~\ref{dfn:components} the closure of connected components of $A^\circ$ and $A^e$.
-Each bounded region has a unique unbounded component and at least one positive component, but may have an infinite number of positive and/or hole components.
-Disk-like regions have only one positive component and no hole component.
-Topologically speaking, these are the simplest plane regions. \begin{definition} A set $A$ on the real plane is called a \emph{simple region} if it is homeomorphic, \emph{i.e.} topologically equivalent, to a closed disk. \end{definition} We next recall two special kinds of complicated plane regions.
-We note that the definitions given here are slightly different from the original ones.
-Comparisons will be given later in Section~6. \begin{definition}\cite{EgenhoferCF94} A plane region $A$ is called a \emph{simple region with holes} if there exist a set of simple regions $\{a_0,a_1,\cdots, a_k\}$ ($k\geq 0$) such that \begin{itemize} \item [(1)] $A=a_0\setminus\bigcup_{i=1}^k a_i^\circ$, and $A$ has a connected interior $A^\circ$; \item [(2)] $a_i\subset a_0$, and $\partial a_i\cap\partial a_0$ is either empty or a singleton for each $1\leq i\leq k$; \item [(3)] each $a_i\cap a_j$ is either empty or a singleton for any $1\leq i\not=j \leq k$. \end{itemize} We call $a_0$ the \emph{generalized} region of $A$, and call each $a_i$ ($i\geq 1$) a \emph{hole} of $A$.
-For clarity, we write $A=(a_0;a_1,\cdots,a_k)$ and write $\widehat{A}$ for its generalized region $a_0$. \end{definition} A simple region with holes has a connected interior and, possibly, disconnected exterior.
-On the other hand, a composite region has a connected exterior and, possibly, disconnected interior.
+\begin{proposition} The closure of each interior or exterior component of a bounded plane region is a plane region. \end{proposition} This explains why we consider in Definition~\ref{dfn:components} the closure of connected components of $A^\circ$ and $A^e$.
+A bounded region may have an infinite number of faces and/or an infinite number of holes, but disk-like regions have only one face and no hole.
+Topologically speaking, these are the simplest plane regions. \begin{definition} A set $A$ on the real plane is called a \emph{simple region} if it is homeomorphic to a closed disk. \end{definition} We next recall two other special kinds of bounded plane regions.
+We note that the definitions given here are slightly different from the original definitions given in \citep{EgenhoferCF94} and \citep{ClementiniDC95}.
+Comparisons will be given later in Section~6. \begin{definition}\citep{EgenhoferCF94} A plane region $A$ is called a \emph{simple region with holes} if there exist a set of simple regions $\{a_0,a_1,\cdots, a_k\}$ ($k\geq 0$) such that \begin{itemize} \item [(1)] $A=a_0\setminus\bigcup_{i=1}^k a_i^\circ$, and $A$ has a connected interior; \item [(2)] $a_i\subset a_0$, and $\partial a_i\cap\partial a_0$ is either empty or a singleton for each $1\leq i\leq k$; \item [(3)] each $a_i\cap a_j$ is either empty or a singleton for any $1\leq i\not=j \leq k$. \end{itemize} For clarity, we often write $A=(a_0;a_1,\cdots,a_k)$. \end{definition} For a simple region with holes $A=(a_0;a_1,\cdots,a_k)$, it is worth noting that $a_1,\cdots,a_k$ are the only holes of $A$ in the sense of Definition~\ref{dfn:components}, and $A$ is its only face.
+Also note that $a_0$ is the union of the face and holes of $A$, hence identical to $\widehat{A}$, the \emph{envelope} of $A$.
+In \citep{EgenhoferCF94}, $a_0$ is called the \emph{generalized region} of $A$.

+A simple region with holes has a connected interior and, possibly, a disconnected exterior.
+By contrast, a \emph{composite region} has a connected exterior and, possibly, a disconnected interior.